onflow/flow/docs/content/unity-sdk/guides/flow-control.md

 ![FlowControl Emulator Settings](../media/FlowControlEmulator.png)

 **Installation Detection:**  FlowControl will attempt to find the flow binary in your path.
-If it can't detect it, it will display a button linking you to the install instructions.
+If it can't detect it, it will display a button with the label "Install" linking you to the install instructions.

 **Emulator Data Directory:**  This field is required if you wish to control the emulator from FlowControl.
 Set this to the **directory** where you would like to store your persisted emulator state (flowdb), and your initial emulator configuration (flow.json).
 This should typically be outside your project folder.
 The folder must exist.